Bible

 What Is Home to You?

 In a world that is constantly changing, we are all tired.
 We may not realize it, but we are all longing for Home, for a place to lay our head and rest.
 What is “Home” to you?
 As I reflected on this question, I realized that, for me, it means many different things.
 Home is a physical place filled with family.
 It’s a sturdy, brick house, lived in for nine years in Cincinnati, Ohio.
 We have made it our own over the years: gutting the first floor, putting in a new kitchen and hardwood floors, painting the walls, moving furniture around.
 A vegetable garden grows out back, brimming with lettuce, tomatoes, and green beans, making my heart happy.
-It’s my patio, where
+As we’ve made our

 What Is Home to You?
 Read More »